 Please take your time to read through selected sermons we want to share with you.

-The sermons below, preached by the Ven Geoffrey Arrand, are linked to and underpin our discussions on the new Diocesan Strategy.
+The sermons below are quite old (dating back to 2016), preached by the Ven Geoffrey Arrand when he was our locum during interregnum and are linked to and underpin our discussions on the Diocesan Strategy.

 In order to give the church council and congregations a starting point when looking at the Diocesan Strategy “Walking Together in Faith” I decided to address three subjects during Advent which link into the strategy.
 They are Worship, the church and the world.